 - Generate sustainable, reproducible metrics.
 It's common for folks running a program to spend four-plus hours a week maintaining their dataset by hand.
 This doesn't work.
 Your data will have holes in it, you won't be able to integrate your data with automation in later steps, and you'll run out of energy to do the work to effect real change; refreshing a metrics dashboard has no inherent value.

 - Identify program goals for every impacted team and a clear path for them to accomplish those goals.
-Your program has to identify specific goals for each impacted team, for example, reducing test flakiness in their tests or closing incident remediations more quickly.
-However, it’s essential that you provide the map to success!
-So many programs make a demand of teams without providing direction on how to accomplish those goals.
-The program owner is the subject matter expert, don’t offload your strategy to every team to independently reinvent.
+Your program has to identify specific goals for each impacted team.
+For example, reducing test flakiness in their tests or closing incident remediations more quickly.
+However, it's essential that you provide the map to success!
+So many programs demand participation from other teams without providing clear directions on how they can accomplish their part.
+The program owner is the subject matter expert, don't offload your strategy to every team to independently reinvent.

 Create a goal dashboard and share it widely.
-Once you have your program goals communicated to each team, you have to provide dashboards that help them understand their current state, their goal, and give reinforcing feedback on their (hopeful) progress along the way.
-The best dashboard is going to be both a scorecard for each team’s work and also provide breadcrumbs for each team on where to focus their next efforts.
+Once you have your program goals communicated to each team, provide dashboards that help them understand their current state, their goal state, and that give reinforcing feedback on their (hopeful) progress along the way.
+The best dashboard is going to be both a scorecard for each team's work and also provide breadcrumbs for each team on where to focus their next efforts.